danielehc/katacoda-scenarios/secure_consul_tls/step2.md

 This labs comes with a prepared Consul server configuration.

-Open `server.json`{{open}} in the editor to review th values required for a minimal server configuration with TLS encryption enabled.
+Open `server.json`{{open}} in the editor to review the values required for a minimal server configuration with TLS encryption enabled.

 Notice that the configuration includes options for the two files created in the previous step.